• Fall

 Karissa Parrish

-These gingerbread cutout cookies are both soft and chewy gingerbread cookies that do not have to chill before baking.
-They're filled with warm spices, molasses, and are decorated with my simple vanilla icing.
+These easy gingerbread cutout cookies are soft, chewy, and does not have to chill before baking.
+From start to finish, this recipe for Christmas gingerbread men cookies takes just 40 minutes!
+Not only are they filled with warm spices and molasses, but they are decorated with my simple vanilla icing.

 5 from 6 votes